 Located in the heart of Toronto’s Little Italy, with strong local community ties, Mansfield Press helps foster the important exchange between writers and readers, whether they meet in person, or on the page.

 Stuart Ross acquired and edited books for Mansfield Press from 2007 to 2016.
-Through his imprint, “a stuart ross book,” through which he brings exciting and unusual poetry, fiction, and non-fiction to the press.
+Through his imprint, “a stuart ross book,” through which he brings exciting and unusual poetry to the press.